The Vendi Score: A Diversity Evaluation Metric for Machine Learning: Experiments

 The standard metrics in this setting use a pre-trained Inception ImageNet classifier to map images to real vectors.
 Therefore, we calculate \acrshort{VS} using the cosine similarity between Inception embeddings, using the same 2048-dimensional representations used for evaluating \acrshort{FID} and Precision/Recall.
 As a result, the highest possible similarity score is 2048.
 The baseline metrics are reference-based, with the exception of \acrshort{IS}. \acrshort{FID} and \acrshort{IS} capture diversity implicitly.
 Recall was introduced to capture diversity explicitly, with diversity defined as coverage of the reference distribution.

 The results of this comparison are in Table~\ref{tab:comparing_image_models}.
 On the lower resolution datasets (top left and top right), \acrshort{VS} generally agrees with the existing metrics.
 On those datasets the diffusion model performs better on all of the metrics.
-On the \acrshort{LSUN} datasets (bottom left and bottom right), the diffusion model gets the highest quality scores as measured by \acrshort{IS}, but scores lower on \acrshort{VS}.
+On the \acrshort{LSUN} datasets (bottom left and bottom right), the diffusion model gets the highest quality scores as measured by precision and recall, but scores lower on \acrshort{VS}.
+In these cases, \acrshort{VS} can be interpreted as complementing the existing metrics.
+For example, on \acrshort{LSUN} Cat, the ADM model achieves a precision score of 0.63 and recall of 0.52, implying that 63\% of generated images look like reference images, and that the generated images cover 52\% of the reference distribution; however, the low \acrshort{VS} suggests that the remaining images have low internal diversity---for example, the model may generate many near-duplicates.
 No model matches the diversity score of the original dataset they were trained on.
 In addition to comparing the diversity of the models, we can also compare the diversity scores between datasets: as a function of Inception similarity, the most diverse dataset is ImageNet 64$\times$64, followed by \acrshort{CIFAR}-10, followed by \acrshort{LSUN} Cat, and then \acrshort{LSUN} Bedroom.
-This agrees with the intuition that the Inception network will induce the highest-rank embedding space for datasets that most resemble the training distribution.
+Cat (all cats, but coming in different species), followed by \acrshort{LSUN} Bedrooms.

 \acrshort{VS} should be understood as the diversity with respect to a specific similarity function, in this case, the Inception ImageNet similarity.
-We illustrate this point in Figure~\ref{fig:lsun_cat_comparing_kernels} by comparing the top eigenvalues of the kernel matrices corresponding to the Inception similarity and the pixel similarity, which we calculate by resizing the images to 32$\times$32 pixels and taking the cosine similarity between pixel vectors.
-Inception similarity provides a form of semantic similarity, with components corresponding to particular cat breeds, while the pixel kernel provides a simple form of visual similarity, with components corresponding to broad differences in lightness, darkness, and color.
+We illustrate this point in in the appendix (Figure~\ref{fig:lsun_cat_comparing_kernels}) by comparing the top eigenvalues of the kernel matrices corresponding to the cosine similarity between Inception embeddings and pixel vectors.
+Inception similarity captures a form of semantic similarity, with components corresponding to particular cat breeds, while the pixel kernel provides a simple form of visual similarity, with components corresponding to broad differences in lightness, darkness, and color.